SashaKalgin/Documentation/iOS Documentation/API Guide - iOS.md

 ## ooVooMessageAcknowledgeState
 This enum type is a special data type that enables define about existing message acknowledge state:
 Delivered - marks, that message was delivered to recipient, Read - marks, that message was read by recipient.

+## ooVooMessagingConnectivityState
+This enum type is a special data type for connectivity events:
+Connected - marks, that sender connected to messaging service, Disconnected - marks, that sender disconnected from messaging service